luhipi/sarvey/docs/processing.rst

     After integrating the parameters, the phase contributions are removed from the wrapped interferometric phase of the first-order points.

 - Spatial unwrapping of the residuals:
-    The residuals in each interferogram are unwrapped in space using a sparse point network unwrapping method (**processing:spatial_unwrapping_method**) (Bioucas-Dias and Valadao 2007, Boykov and Kolmogorov 2004).
+    The residuals in each interferogram are unwrapped in space using a sparse point network unwrapping method (**general:spatial_unwrapping_method**) (Bioucas-Dias and Valadao 2007, Boykov and Kolmogorov 2004).
     The spatial neighbourhood for unwrapping is defined by the arcs of the spatial network.
     There are two options (**unwrapping:use_arcs_from_temporal_unwrapping**).
     Either the spatial network from consistency check (step 2) can be used for unwrapping, i.e. the spatial network after removing arcs with a low temporal coherence from temporal unwrapping.